 - Use the right product, as various strains of different diseases exist.

 - Apply vaccines at the appropriate time.
 Certain vaccines do not work on young chicks and booster vaccines need to be given at the right time to enhance immunity.
 It also does not help to give a vaccine when birds are already ill.

 - Ensure that people who administer the vaccines are properly trained to do so.

 - Ensure that all birds receive an equal dosage, instead of some receiving an overload and others being under supplies, especially when the vaccine is administered via spray or drinking water.

 - If the vaccine is administered via drinking water, ensure the water is chlorine-free because chlorine will destroy the organisms used in the manufacturing of the vaccine.

 - Do not give antibiotics when administering live vaccines, as the antibiotics might destroy the organisms in the vaccine.

 - Do not give more than one vaccine at a time, unless the vaccines have been combined by a reputable manufacturer.

-- Keep record of which vaccines was administered when and when the next vaccines should be given.
+- Keep a record of which vaccines were administered when and when the next vaccines should be given.